Patch Iron On Instructions

 - Iron The Area – Preheat the spot where you will put your new patch by pressing down for 20 seconds.
 This will help warm up the area making it more conducive to melting the patch onto the fabric.

-- Position patch on the fabric – Place the patch over the heated area and if your fabric is heat-sensitive, has beads or sequins cover your patch design with a thin pressing cloth or a baking parchment paper.
+- Position patch on the fabric – Place the patch over the heated area and if your fabric is heat-sensitive, has beads or sequins cover your patch design with a Patch Pressing Sheet or thin pressing cloth.
 Make sure you’re using a dry flat surface with plenty of room.

 - Iron The Patch – Now iron your patch, taking care not to move your patch at all.
 Press straight down holding for 30-40 seconds with constant pressure (NO BACK AND FORTH), use a slow, circular motion.
 Then turn the garment inside out and repeat.